aws/aws-fpga/hdk/cl/examples/cl_dram_dma/README.md

 ## Runtime software
 DMA accesses rely on the xdma driver- see the [xdma driver readme](../../../../sdk/linux_kernel_drivers/xdma/README.md)

+Developers using AMI 1.5.0 or Later Instances that come with pre-installed Xilinx Runtime Environment (XRT) should [refer to this note](sdk/linux_kernel_drivers/xdma/xdma_install.md#xdmainstallfail) before installing XDMA driver.

 The DRAM DMA example includes runtime software to demonstate working DMA accesses.
 The runtime example is located [in the runtime directory](software/runtime/test_dram_dma.c)

 There are two example tests in cl_dram_dma example.